-- 2 A. Philip Henderson

-- 3 Senior Financial Policy Specialist

-- 4 Natural Resources Defense Council

-- 5 1152 15th Street, NW

-6 Washington, DC 20005

-7 Q2.
+1 Q1.
+Please state your name, position, and business address.
+2 A. Philip Henderson 3 Senior Financial Policy Specialist 4 Natural Resources Defense Council 5 1152 15 th Street, NW 6 Washington, DC 20005 7 Q2.
 On whose behalf are you testifying?

-- A. I am testifying on behalf of Alliance for Affordable Energy, 350 Louisiana New Orleans, Deep South Center for Environmental Justice, and Sierra Club. - Q3.
-Please summarize your professional and educational experience, and attach a current copy of your curriculum vitae. - 12 A. I have worked at NRDC since 2010.
-In my work I serve as a technical expert at NRDC on energy efficiency program design, energy efficiency measures and interventions in 13 14 buildings, and financing or energy efficiency project, including utility operated financing 15 programs.
+8 A. I am testifying on behalf of Alliance for Affordable Energy, 350 Louisiana - New 9 Orleans, Deep South Center for Environmental Justice, and Sierra Club.
+10 Q3.
+Please summarize your professional and educational experience, and attach a current 11 copy of your curriculum vitae .
+12 A. I have worked at NRDC since 2010.
+In my work I serve as a technical expert at NRDC 13 on energy efficiency program design, energy efficiency measures and interventions in 14 buildings, and financing or energy efficiency project, including utility operated financing 15 programs.
 In this work I research policies and practices of utilities and utility regulators 16 related to energy efficiency and work with commercial market participants on new and 17 innovative methods to accomplish and implement energy efficiency measures.
 This 18 research includes technical analysis of program evaluation and results to support adoption 19 of efficiency programs, including how utilities procure energy efficiency as a resource.
 20 I have published articles related to energy efficiency in journals, including the Electricity 21 Journal, and the Federal Reserve Community Development Investment Review.
-22 I have also published many reports on utility energy efficiency programs and practices, including a Program Design Guide for Energy Efficiency in Multifamily Properties, 23
+22 I have also published many reports on utility energy efficiency programs and practices, 23 including a Program Design Guide for Energy Efficiency in Multifamily Properties,

-Utility On Bill Financing, Utility Landlord Portals, and Real Time Energy Management in Office Buildings.
-I frequently present reports and papers at energy efficiency industry conferences.
-I serve on the U.S. Department of Energy State and Local Energy Efficiency Acton Network.
-I have authored many Comments and written submissions to utility commission proceedings.

-Please see Appendix A for curriculum vitae.
+1 Utility On Bill Financing, Utility Landlord Portals, and Real Time Energy Management 2 in Office Buildings.
+I frequently present reports and papers at energy efficiency industry 3 conferences.
+I serve on the U.S. Department of Energy State and Local Energy Efficiency 4 Acton Network.
+I have authored many Comments and written submissions to utility 5 commission proceedings.
+6 Please see Appendix A for curriculum vitae .
+7 Q4.

-Q4.
 What are the topics of your testimony?

-A. In her testimony, Dr. Elizabeth Stanton discusses the benefits of competitive procurement.
-My testimony describes how a utility could use a competitive all-source solicitation as part of the procurement process to obtain information from the market about the various alternatives and resource options available to solve the utility's resource needs.
-When facing a substantial procurement decision, such as whether to build a power plant, the Council, the utility, and all stakeholders would benefit from the information an all-source solicitation would provide about the costs and benefits of options.
-Using this process helps to assure the resource selected for utility procurement is in customers' best interests.

-Q5.
-What has changed in the market landscape for utility resources that warrants the Council adding a new competitive solicitation to the procurement processes?

-A. The market landscape for utility resources has changed substantially in recent years.

-Today more than ever before utilities have a robust array of options to fulfill resource needs.
-The pace of change can mean even the most informed utility planners must regularly seek input from the market to accurately assess and compare the price, functionality, and other attributes of various resource alternatives.
+8 A. In her testimony, Dr. Elizabeth Stanton discusses the benefits of competitive 9 procurement.
+My testimony describes how a utility could use a competitive all-source 10 solicitation as part of the procurement process to obtain information from the market 11 about the various alternatives and resource options available to solve the utility's resource 12 needs.
+When facing a substantial procurement decision, such as whether to build a power 13 plant, the Council, the utility, and all stakeholders would benefit from the information an 14 all-source solicitation would provide about the costs and benefits of options.
+Using this 15 process helps to assure the resource selected for utility procurement is in customers' best 16 interests.
+17 Q5.
+What has changed in the market landscape for utility resources that warrants the 18 Council adding a new competitive solicitation to the procurement processes?
+19 A. The market landscape for utility resources has changed substantially in recent years.
+20 Today more than ever before utilities have a robust array of options to fulfill resource 21 needs.
+The pace of change can mean even the most informed utility planners must 22 regularly seek input from the market to accurately assess and compare the price, 23 functionality, and other attributes of various resource alternatives.